-In order to be covered for malpractice, a letter must be sent to Mr. Ron Gardner, Vice Chancellor of Administrative, Community and Security Affairs, stating the dates and locations of the Visiting House Officer's rotation; the anticipated responsibilities of the Visiting House Officer's licensure status in Louisiana.
+In order to be covered for malpractice, a letter must be sent to Mr. Ron Gardner, Vice Chancellor of Administrative, Community and Security Affairs, stating the dates and locations of the Visiting House Officer's rotation; the anticipated responsibilities of the Visiting House Officer and the Visiting House Officer's licensure status in Louisiana.